aerospike/aerospike-kubernetes-enterprise/helm/README.md

       secretName: aerospike-certs
 ```

-Now, use `aerospikeNetworkTLSConfig` to define Aerospike network TLS configuration. `aerospikeNetworkTLSConfig` can contain three sections - `service`(client-to-cluster), `heartbeat`(node-to-node) and `fabric`(node-to-node).
+Use `aerospikeNetworkTLSConfig` to specify Aerospike network TLS configuration. `aerospikeNetworkTLSConfig` contains three configuration keys - `service`(client-to-cluster TLS), `heartbeat`(node-to-node TLS) and `fabric`(node-to-node TLS).

-Each section contains the following configurations,
+Each key further contains the following configurations,
-- `tlsOnly` - enables only TLS traffic and disables non-TLS traffic
+- `tlsOnly` - enables only TLS traffic (disables non-TLS traffic)
-- `tlsName` - TLS Name of one of the certifates defined in `tlsConfig`
+- `tlsName` - TLS Name of one of the certificates defined in `tlsConfig`
 - `tlsPort` - TLS port number

 To enable mutual authentication in client-to-cluster communication, set `aerospikeNetworkTLSConfig.service.mutualAuthentication` to `true`.

-For example,
+Here's an example configuration that enables TLS for all three traffic - `service`, `heartbeat` and `fabric`.

 ```yaml
 aerospikeNetworkTLSConfig: